erikw/advent-of-code-solutions/tricks.md

 # Advent of Code Tricks
 Some collected tricks after solving the puzzles.
+Also published as a blog post at [erikw.me/blog](https://erikw.me/blog/tech/advent-of-code-tricks/).

 ## Input Parsing
 * Integer scanning